NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 	1. GameObject Entities that are composed of MonoBehvaiour Components.
 		Such Entities are chosen when an object should be actually placed in game world, be visible to users and interact physically with others.
-		We usually use Transform to represent a GameObject Entity, and use GetComponents<Interface> to retrieve the functionalities we are interested in.
+		We usually use Transform to represent a GameObject Entity, and use GetComponent<Interface> to retrieve the functionalities we are interested in.
 	2. C# Entities that are composed of C# Components.
-		Such Entities are chosen when an Entity does not benefit from functionalities of GameObjects.
+		Such Entities are chosen when an Entity does not benefit from GameObjects.
 		We usually use a single Interface that may be composed of other Interfaces to represent a C# Entity, so we could know all the functionalitites by looking at its Interface composition.
 See <a href="#interface_segregation">details</a>.
 *	Components are represented by: